Embassy of Switzerland in Morocco

 Information on the situation in Morocco

-- We also recommend that you consult the sites of the FDFA and the FOPH, which contain a great deal of information and answers to your questions.
+We also recommend that you consult the sites of the FDFA and the FOPH, which contain a great deal of information and answers to your questions.
 If you have any unresolved questions, please send us an email at email@example.com, particularly with regard to consular matters.
-Since March 2020, we have been doing our best to respond to your messages and guide you accordingly.
 In case of emergency, the FDFA Helpline remains a resource to consider.

 As the official representation of Switzerland, the Embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic, financial and legal affairs, as well as science, education and culture.